Vano26/frontend-project-lvl1/README.md

 **Installation**
-Clone this repository on your machine and write sudo npm link in the project directory.
+\nClone this repository on your machine and write sudo npm link in the project directory.
 Implied that you have already installed Node.js

 This is a console game.
-To start playing, type Brain-Even in the console.
+To start playing, type brain-even in the console.

 • **Installation** from the local repository and **brain-even** demonstration:
 ![Alt Text](gif/install_and_brain-even.gif)